 We have a variety of placements you can choose from.
 These include hospitals and rehabilitation centres for disabled children.

 Some of our placements are Nepal’s leading referral centres for the functional mobility of physically disabled children.
 Most of the cases here are neglected orthopaedic conditions such as cerebral palsy, muscular dystrophy, and spinal injuries.
-In hospitals you can work in departments such as general health services, orthopaedics, ophthalmology, dental services, ENT, x-ray, ultrasound and neurology.
+In hospitals you can work in departments such as general health services, orthopaedics, dental services, ENT, x-ray ultrasound, and ophthalmology.
 You could also work at one of our placements dedicated to providing the best available medical and healthcare in the field of trauma, orthopaedics and rehabilitation.

 We also offer placements where you may come into contact with many diseases in acute stages of development, which you are extremely unlikely to have seen in the West.
 Many of these conditions, with symptoms such as diarrhoea and with their origins in malnutrition, are easily preventable.
 You can be involved in campaigns to increase public awareness around health issues and to help to improve the quality of life by educating people about health and sanitation.